They're sleek. They're precise. And they can boil water in about half the time of a conventional stove. But are they right for your kitchen?

-The power and precision of the technology comes from an electromagnetic field below the glass cooktop surface that transfers current directly to magnetic cookware, causing it to heat up.
+Induction cooktops are a special type of electric cooktop that gets its power and precision from induction technology.
+This means it generates energy from an electromagnetic field below the glass cooktop surface, which then transfers current directly to magnetic cookware, causing it to heat up.

 What Induction Is—and What It Isn’t

 Induction cooktops and ranges look a lot like typical glass-top electric models, except that they cook via a magnetic field.
 On most 30-inch cooktops, the field is concentrated into four spots (or elements), and they otherwise function just like the elements on an electric cooktop or the burners on gas.